tanimislam/howdy/docs/source/plex_prereqs.rst

 Installation
 ------------

 Currently, parts of the installation are straightforward.
 Just copy out ``plexstuff`` into a directory you own on a Linux machine.
-To automatically get all the Python dependencies (and there are a lot of them!) installed onto your machine (specifically, your user account), just run a single CLI executable from the top level directory, such as ``get_tv_tor.py``, the following way.
+To automatically get all the Python dependencies (and there are a lot of them!) installed onto your machine (specifically, your user account), just run a single CLI executable from the top level directory, such as ``get_tv_tor``, the following way.

 .. code:: bash

-  get_tv_tor.py -h
+  get_tv_tor -h

 If you are missing any packages, and almost certainly you are if you are using this ``plexstuff`` in the beginning, you will get a command line warning dialog like this,